brnysn/Laravel-World/README.md

 The simplest way to add country, state and city to Laravel application.

+Data is taken from [dr5hn/countries-states-cities-database](https://github.com/dr5hn/countries-states-cities-database).
+Thanks to [dr5hn](https://github.com/dr5hn/) for the great work.

+Data is last updated on 2022-10-26.

 ## Installation

-You can install the package via composer:
+Install the package via composer:

 ```bash
 composer require brnysn/laravel-world
 ```

-You can publish and run the migrations with:
+Publish and run the migrations with:

 ```bash
 php artisan vendor:publish --tag="world-migrations"
 php artisan migrate
 ```

 After the migration has been published you can add the countries, states and cities to your database by running: